 Everyone who visits Rosslyn Chapel is bewildered by the complexity of the detailed carvings.

 So, it’s no surprise it intrigued a 75-year-old musician and his son, an ex-code breaker.
 The two of them visited the chapel and immediately knew there was something more to the unique geometry.
-So, they spent 27 years trying to crack the code.
+They spent 27 years trying to crack the code.

 And eventually, they had a breakthrough.
 They saw angels playing instruments and 213 geometric cube carvings accompanying them in the arches.
-And to their amazement, they found the geometric patterns on the cubes correlated to a Chladni Pitch, which are the patterns sand and liquid makes on a flat surface when certain musical tones are played.
+And to their amazement, they found the geometric patterns on the cubes correlated to a Chladni Pitch.
+These are the patterns sand and liquid makes on a flat surface when certain musical tones are played.

-You may want to believe this story because it sounds like something straight out of your favourite conspiracy movie.
+You may want to believe this story from the Rosslyn Chapel because it sounds like something straight out of your favourite conspiracy movie.
 But there’s holes in the theory.
 You could argue the pattern’s similarity to the Chladni Pitch is coincidental.
 And how did these architects create this 200 years before the Chladni Pitch was even invented?

-While building the chapel, the master mason went to Rome for inspiration.
+While building the Rosslyn Chapel, the master mason went to Rome for inspiration.
 He entrusted his apprentice to follow his instructions until his return.
 Yet the apprentice was an ambitious young man, so he started changing the designs and created this pillar himself.

 If you thought this would impress the master mason, you’re gravely mistaken.
 When the master mason saw that this pillar was far too beautiful to be one of his own creations, he was enraged by jealousy.
 He struck down the apprentice in rage and killed him.